-All staff within VLT have responsibility for health and safety towards themselves and others.
+All staff within VLT have responsibility for health, safety and welfare towards themselves and others.
 Responsibilities include:

-- taking reasonable care for the health and safety of themselves and others when undertaking their work; - cooperating with the employer and their representatives on health and safety matters; - checking that classrooms, work rooms, and their workplace environment and equipment are safe; - ensuring safe working procedures are followed and in accordance with any training they have received; - not intentionally or recklessly interfering with or misusing any equipment or fittings provided in the interests of health, safety and welfare; - reporting immediately to the headteacher or their line manager any serious or immediate danger; and - reporting to the headteacher or their line manager any shortcomings in the arrangements for health and safety.
+- taking reasonable care for the health, safety and welfare of themselves and others when undertaking their work; - co-operating with the employer and their representatives on health, safety and welfare matters; - checking that classrooms, work rooms, and their workplace environment and equipment are safe; - ensuring safe working procedures are followed and in accordance with any training they have received; - not intentionally or recklessly interfering with or misusing any equipment or fittings provided in the interests of health, safety and welfare; - reporting immediately to the headteacher or their line manager any serious or immediate danger; and - reporting to the headteacher or their line manager any shortcomings in the arrangements for health, safety and welfare.